2016 SIMPLE IRA Contribution Limits

 Employers can choose either to match employee contributions for each participant or to make contributions based on a fixed percentage of each eligible employee’s salary.
 Generally speaking, employers must make matching contributions on employee salary deferrals up to 3% of employee compensation.
 Employers may also choose to offer a 1 percent match, but not for more than two years in a five year period.
 This requirement does not apply in the event an employer chooses to make non-elective contributions equal to 2% of the employee’s annual pay.

 Non-elective contributions must be made by the employer each year even if the employee does not elect to save money for retirement in the SIMPLE IRA.
-During the 2016 tax year, the salary limit for non-elective contributions remains the same at $265,000.
+During the 2016 tax year, the salary limit for non-elective contributions remained the same at $265,000.

 Required Deadlines for Employer Contributions